domidt/CDA/README.md

 There are existing, well-developed packages for CDA markets, notable examples are [otree_markets](https://github.com/Leeps-Lab/otree_markets) which uses [LEEPS lab's redwood framework](https://github.com/Leeps-Lab/otree-redwood), [high frequency trading](https://github.com/Leeps-Lab/high_frequency_trading/), [otree-double-auction](https://github.com/IOP-Experiments/otree-double-auction), and [otree etf cda](https://github.com/jacopomagnani/otree_etf_cda).
 However, to the best of my knowledge, there is no software which is supported by the new oTree version 6 and thus not supported by newer python version without a virtual environment.
 This is why, I started to create this app primarily for classroom games.

+This application adds some more useful tools; for example, participants are now able to specify any volume they want to transact.

 ### JavaScript
 Given the simultaneous placement of limit orders and acceptance via market orders, these applications use [live pages](https://otree.readthedocs.io/en/latest/live.html?highlight=script) extensively.